godwokenrises/godwoken/docs/finality_mechanism_changes.md

 ### `Timepoint`

 To understand specific changes, we must understand `Timepoint`, a new underlying type introduced in https://github.com/godwokenrises/godwoken/pull/836.
-A `Timepoint` is a type, underlying `u64`, that is interpretated according to its highest bit.
+A `Timepoint` is a type, underlying `u64`, that is interpreted according to its highest bit.

   - When the highest bit is `0`, the rest bits are represented by block number
   - When the highest bit is `1`, the rest bits are represented by timestamp